-We’ve been through many ups and downs over the past 11 1/2 years and were even on the brink of divorce after a crisis we endured in 2009 and again in 2019 after being separated for 6 months.
+We’ve been through many ups and downs over the past 18 years and were even on the brink of divorce after a crisis we endured in 2009 and again in 2019 after being separated for 6 months.

-But praise God–we’ve made it over a decade, and we’ve seen the Lord do phenomenal things in our marriage.
+But praise God–we’ve made it, and we’ve seen the Lord do phenomenal things in our marriage.

-We know if he can redeem so many broken things in our relationship, he can heal yours, too.
-You can stay married during crisis!
+We know if he can redeem so many broken things in our relationship, he may heal yours, too.
+It is possible to stay married during crisis!